zalaszz/zalaszz/README.md

 ### Who am i? 👨🏾‍🎓

-* My name is Ricardo Silva and i am a portuguese student currently in a university in the UK studying the field of computer science.
+* My name is Ricardo Silva and I'm a Portuguese programmer with a degree in computer science from the University of Sunderland.

-* I studied in my 3 previous years web development as well as c#.

-* In my last 2 years i had 2 internships at the same company.
+* Currently my favourite language is JAVA.

 ### Languages, Technologies & Others 👨🏾‍💻